Can You Recover from Burnout While Still Working? Yes, If You Do This

 You do not need permission, a vacation, or a new job to start recovering.
 You need ten minutes and a notebook.

 If you want a structured version of this practice that builds over 30 days, take the free stuckness assessment.
 It takes two minutes and gives you a starting point based on where you are right now.
-Individual results vary, but starting the process while you are still working is better than waiting for conditions that never arrive.
+Individual results vary, but starting the process while you are still working beats waiting for conditions that never arrive.

 Not sure what's keeping you stuck?